 What does all this mean for you

-Similarly, other eco-companies are finding environmentally friendly solutions to other everyday plastic products such as straws, containers and toothbrushes.
+Many eco-companies are being set up to produce environmentally friendly solutions to everyday plastic products, such as straws, containers, even toothbrushes.
 Giving Brush give away free bamboo toothbrushes with plant-based bristles to try and prevent billions of plastic versions being dumped in the ocean every year – they even set up a subscription service to automatically send you a new one when you’re all brushed out.
-Research what you can change, and start with the man in the mirror.

 Knowledge and understanding is at the heart of saving our natural world.
 Together we can achieve universal environmental education in Indonesia.
 It can be as simple as purchasing a book ,sponsoring an Eco-Education Centre or making a donation.
 To learn more about how you can help us achieve our goals and protect the environment, click here.